13720 Roe Ave.

 Resurrection's Disaster Response Ministry serves and shares Christ when an unexpected disaster or crisis has damaged the security of individuals, families and communities.
 The Disaster Response Team demonstrates the love and hope found in Christ through practical and significant acts of kindness, mercy, witness and care.

-We have been in contact with Rev. Hector F. Ortiz Vidal, Bishop of the Methodist Church in Puerto Rico and will be partnering with Heart to Heart International and Hen House Markets to deliver pallets of food and other necessities that were requested.
-You can contribute to this Disaster Response effort online now through Oct 23rd.
+Through a partnership with Rev. Hector F. Ortiz Vidal, Bishop of the Methodist Church in Puerto Rico, Heart to Heart International and Hen House Markets, Resurrection was able to deliver over a dozen pallets of food and other necessities to those impacted by hurricane Maria.The pallets contained just over 18,000 cans of food and 5,000 diapers.
 If you would like to be part of the response to Puerto Rico please fill out this online form.

 The rebuilding phase of these multiple disasters will take months and even years in some of the communities decimated by the hurricanes.
 Many of the immediate needs of emergency relief are being addressed by organizations like the United Methodist Committee on Relief and Heart to Heart International as well as others who are faithfully responding at this critical time.
 We as a church family need to begin to prepare ourselves for the long term recovery efforts.

 All overnight trips require Safe Gatherings certification.
 We are currently working on more Fall & Winter trip dates, please check back for updates.
-See below for the scheduled October trip.
+If you are Safe Gatherings certified and interested in the Disaster Response Trip to Houston Texas Feb.
+4th-10th please fill out this online form.

 Safe Gatherings is the United Methodist Church's Great Plains Annual Conference training for the protection of minors and vulnerable adults.
 This online course takes very little time but the background check can take several weeks to process.
 Learn more about the Safe Gatherings process and begin your certification here.